Skip to content

 1. The Call: A Magus submits a task, from a simple query to a complex Invocation.

 3. The Labor: The Ghoul executes its assigned duty with relentless, single-minded focus.
-It may be tasked to work in the material plane (direct execution) or dispatched to the Shadow Realm to explore potential futures.
+Trusted Ghouls remain in the Vessel for orchestration; unsafe hand-work is serialized into the Tomb (within the Shadow Realm) to explore potential futures.

 4. The Dissolution: Upon completion of its task, the Ghoul's purpose is fulfilled.
 Its borrowed life-force is reclaimed by the Vessel, and the process dissolves back into nothingness, leaving only the results of its labor behind.